umbraco/UmbracoDocs/Fundamentals/Data/Relations/index.md

 ## Viewing Relations

-If you examine one of the existing Relation Types, you will see the option to view Relations - this is just a long list of all the objects that have been related for this specific Relation Type, there is no backoffice functionality here to create, edit or delete a Relation.
+To view one of the existing Relation Types, go to the **Relations** tab.
+It displays a long list of all the objects that have been related for this specific Relation Type.

 ![View Relations](images/relation-alias.png)